 But for laughter to really impact a relationship, it’s not enough to simply pair up with someone who’s insanely funny.
 Some researchers suggest a happy relationship is actually the result of a culmination of what many people consider “the little things.”
 Grandma may have had it right all along.

-Sara Algoe, an associate professor of psychology at the University of North Carolina at Chapel Hill, has spent a lot of time studying what she describes as “the little positive moments” that keep us coming back to our partner.
-(In other words, she’s usually got a ready answer to the timeless question, “What’s the secret to a happy marriage?”)
+Sara Algoe, an associate professor of psychology at the University of North Carolina at Chapel Hill, has spent a great deal of time studying what she describes as “the little positive moments” that keep us coming back to our partner (in other words, she’s usually got a ready answer to the timeless question, “What’s the secret to a happy marriage?”).